thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 XChacha20-poly1305 and an AD value.
 Emit each encrypted chunk to the output stream in order.

 ## Opening a Combined Bundle
-The following is general logic for reading a combined bundle:
+The following describes the logic for reading a combined bundle:
 1. Extract the bundle header from the stream.
 2. Decrypt bundle header using the receiver's private key.
 3. Extract and validate that the signature stream in the header was signed by the expected sender.